-New food allergen labeling changes will go in effect January 2023.
+New food allergen labeling changes have been in effect as of January 2023.

 On April 23, 2012, the Food Allergy Safety, Treatment, Education and Research (FASTER) Act was signed into law, declaring sesame as the 9th major food allergen recognized by the United States.